 The original Waiting Room platforms have been converted into the kitchen and wc/shower room and overlook the live East Coast Main line on our doorstep.

 - Self contained one-bedroomed cottage in the sunny south wing of our Listed Grade II railway station.
 The late Duke of Northumberland used the Gentlemen's Waiting Room, now the lounge.

 - Planted sunny line side garden and gravelled patio with choice of seating, large gas barbecue, bird table, bird bath.
-I provide seed for you in the cottage if you would like to feed them, we have a pair of rooks and kestrels fighting over a nesting site in the garden so it may not be possible to feed the birds this spring.
+At the moment we have a pair of rooks and kestrels fighting over a nesting site in the garden so it may not be possible to feed the birds this spring.

 - Warkworth village, golf course and beach - approximately one mile away.

 - Accommodation is reached by climbing a 15 step metal staircase with dual handrails.

-- Courtesy Welcome pack provided per booking as well as local paper with tide times.
+- Courtesy Welcome pack provided per booking, local paper and fresh flowers.

 - Flatscreen TV with Freeview, DVD player, CD player/radio.

 - Well equipped kitchen with fridge with a small 3 star freezer compartment (additional freezer space available by prior arrangement when you book), electric oven, microwave, dishwasher, Tassimo coffee machine, bread maker, 4 slice toaster, slow cooker, cookery books.
 Tea towels and an apron provided as well as all cleaning materials and many other courtesy items ie milk, sugar, tea, coffee, biscuits.

 - Please note the cottage does not have a washing machine but I can offer laundry facilities by prior arrangement when you book.
 Full size ironing board, steam iron.
 Wooden airer and radiator hanger.

 - Picnic basket, thermos flask, blanket and folding chairs.